LOW COST TECH STARTUP LEGAL PACKAGES – LAW FIRM SPECIALIZING IN SAAS, MOBILE APPS AND DELAWARE STARTUPS

 New Jersey based Software Development Lawyer Andrew S. Bosin helps mobile app startups and developers across the US.

 Andrew can be reached for a free consultation at 201-446-9643.

-What distinguishes Andrew apart from most of the big law firms is the manner in which he bills and charges clients for performing legal work.
+As an experienced Software Lawyer what distinguishes Andrew from most of the big law firms is the manner in which he bills and charges clients for performing legal work.

 Instead of requiring clients to pay a large upfront retainer fee and billing hourly legal fees like the big firms do, Andrew charges clients an upfront, low cost, transparent, one time fixed fee.

 Andrew offers legal services, assistance and advice and specializes in representing startups, entrepreneurs, founders, seed, early stage growth, bootstrapped, pre-revenue, pre-incorporation companies and small to medium size businesses.

 Andrew is also skilled and experienced in negotiating startup legal documents and business contracts and agreements including bylaws, founders restricted stock agreements, IP Licensing Agreements and Invention Assignment Agreements.